Navneet Education: Corporate information

-It was founded 1959 in Mumbai.
+It was founded in 1959, in Mumbai.
 In 1993, it became a public company and listed its shares on Bombay Stock Exchange and National Stock Exchange.

-Presently the chairman is Kamlesh S. Vikamsey and the managing director is Gnanesh D. Gala.
+Presently, the chairman is Kamlesh S. Vikamsey and the managing director is Gnanesh D. Gala.
 The joint managing director is Mr. Raju H. Gala.

 The chief financial officer is Deepak Kaku and the company secretary is Amit Buch.

 It has its registered office at Dadar, Mumbai, Maharashtra.

 In 2016, Navneet acquired Britannica India's curriculum business for ₹ 88 crore.